Equilevel algebras: Completeness of the list of equilevel subalgebras of codimension three in

 They provide the algebras of the following types: 1: $a$.
 2: $b$.
 3: $c$.
 4: $d$.
 5: $b$ and $D$.

-Also, there can be only two types of limit graphs with five vertices and only one type of limit graphs with six vertices, see Fig. \ref{grrphs56}.
-They give the algebras of classes $B$, $C$, and $A$, respectively.
+There are also only two types of limit graphs with five vertices and only one type of limit graphs with six vertices, see Fig. \ref{grrphs56}.
+These graphs correspond to the algebras of classes $B$, $C$, and $A$, respectively.